ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 the thing that makes me laugh out loud that i said in the previous voice note was when i said "i know you dont have that chair" lmaoooo i know he doesnt, he can be dept chair all he wants but that b*tch doesnt have a $2000 herman miller chair. i have more stories that will make u laugh and wonder wtf that whole thing was and where i was bc that was not a serious place, but for legal and strategic reasons i dont want to share them. the strategy is to reveal that he's a weak person afterall and just the biggest loser ever, and all of that is true bc he is a weak person and a loser.

+theres a conference talk from last yr i want to share with u but not in public ughh ill save it to a playlist thats private and ill share with u later i guess

 ------------------
 # Oct
 ------------------